nvda-es/devguides_translation/original_docs/SwitchingFromJawsToNVDA.md

 There is an [NVDA Developer Guide](https://www.nvaccess.org/files/nvda/documentation/developerGuide.html) with information on how to create add-ons.

+## Screen Shade

+From version 2019.3, NVDA includes an equivalent to JAWS' Screen Shade feature called Screen Curtain, which will blacken the screen.
+By default it is not assigned to a keystroke, but you can assign one from the input gestures dialogue.
+See the users guide for details on how to do this.

+Activating the command once will enable or disable the screen curtain until you restart your computer, whereas doing so twice quickly will enable it permanently until you disable it.
+You can also toggle it in the vision category in Settings.

 ## Remote access

 In 2015, Christopher Toth and Tyler Spivey released a free add-on to allow NVDA users to provide remote support, similar to JAWS Tandem.
 To learn more about this add-on, go to the [NVDA Remote site](http://www.nvdaremote.com).